backendpapa/OperatingSystemConcept/Introduction/Computer System Organization/README.md

 ## Not Well Understood Concepts
 1. The CPU and the device controllers can execute in parallel, competing for memory cycles.
-To ensure orderly access to the shared memory, a memory controller synchronizes access to the memory.
+To ensure orderly access to the shared memory, a memory controller synchronizes access to the memory.[here](#device-controllers)